-Rubber extrusion curing lines utilise either PTFE extrusion belts or silicone belts to carry the rubber straight from the extrusion head through the often long curing oven.
+Rubber extrusion belts used on curing lines utilise either PTFE extrusion belts or silicone belts to carry the rubber straight from the extrusion head through the often long curing oven.

 Silicone belts are most common for these applications as the easy release surface offers an ideal level of release from the hot rubber.